Blog Article

 Managing Beyond Generational Differences icon

-How big of a role does generation play in your workplace environment?
+How big of a role does silent generation play in your workplace environment?
 As many of the most experienced federal employees near retirement age, younger people are entering public service.
 And, while there are many differences between us, how much of what we think we know is true?
 We are bombarded with stereotypical messages about generations, from books and articles describing Millennials as “entitled” and “whiny” to the social media meme #okboomer.
 These messages are not only inaccurate; they are downright harmful.

 Defined by Generation